Visit us

 Judith is a volunteer with several local charities and serves on the Community Council.

-• DAVID SCOTT - TRUSTEE
+• DAVID SCOTT

 David Scott is a dedicated architect with extensive experience in the local community.
 Having lived in the area for more than twenty years, he established an architectural practice alongside his wife, Lesley Dell.
 Their collaboration reflects a deep commitment to the community, as David actively works with various community groups and housing associations.